What it means to be a P&A

-After Willowbrook, congress made sure that every state has a Protective and Advocacy agency.
-DRNC is the federally mandated P&A for North Carolina.
-It is our job to protect and advocate for the legal and human rights of people of North Carolina with disabilities.
+After Willowbrook, congress made sure that every state has a Protection and Advocacy agency.
+DRNC is the federally mandated P&A agency for North Carolina.
+Our mission is to advance and defend the legal and human rights of people with disabilities throughout North Carolina.
 We do this in many different ways.
-Because we are not a government agency, we can keep an eye on state laws, policies and institutions to make sure they are fair and do not discriminate.
+Because we are not a government agency, we can keep an eye on state laws, policies, and institutions to make sure they do not discriminate against or otherwise harm disabled people.
 If the state discriminates, we can take legal action.
 Learn more about P&As.

 - We make sure you know your rights and how to protect those rights

 - We make sure that you live in the community of your choice and are not unnecessarily institutionalized

 - We monitor facilities to keep you or your loved ones safe